collapsed-stacks/startups/questions/12282/ideal-format-supporting-data-types-valuation-method-to-forecast-future-earning.md

 - tagged: `venture-capital`, `valuation`
 - score: 0

-<p>In about a week I am to present my business model concept to a Venture Capitalist. </p>
+In about a week I am to present my business model concept to a Venture Capitalist.

-<p>My model seeks to profit from offering the services attorney's need most so that they may start their own practices when their current budget does not allow. </p>
+My model seeks to profit from offering the services attorney's need most so that they may start their own practices when their current budget does not allow.

-<p>I appreciate any advice you may have on how best to gather and build a winning presentation.
-Thank you.</p>
+I appreciate any advice you may have on how best to gather and build a winning presentation.
+Thank you.

 ## No Answers